 Gadsden State to host camp for high school students

-Area students can participate in enrichment activities offered during a two-day youth camp hosted on Gadsden State Community College’s Valley Street Campus, the area’s only Historically Black College and University campus.
-Empowerment Camp 2019 will take place from 9 a.m. to 3 p.m.
-June 11 and 12 in the Learning Resource Center at 600 Valley Street in Gadsden.
+Gadsden, Ala. – Area students in grades 9-11 can participate in enrichment activities offered during a one-day youth camp hosted on Gadsden State Community College’s Valley Street Campus, the area’s only Historically Black College and University campus.
+Empowerment Camp 2021 will take place from 8 a.m. to 5 p.m.
+June 8 in the Learning Resource Center at 600 Valley Street in Gadsden.

-“Empowerment Camp 2019 focuses on providing activities that promote personal growth and high school readiness,” said Kimberly Campbell-Dixon, camp coordinator.
-“We want these students to complete the camp feeling empowered with the knowledge and tools they can use to be successful in high school and in life.”
+“Empowerment Camp 2021 will focus on activities that promote personal growth and financial literacy,” said Kimberly Campbell-Dixon, camp coordinator.
+“We want students to complete the camp feeling empowered with the knowledge and tools they can use to be successful in high school, college and life.”

-Upon completion of the two-day program, every camper will be given a personalized Success Tool Kit, pad folio and template that can be used to build their resume as they progress through high school.
+Upon completion of the camp, every participant will be presented with a personalized Success Tool Kit, pad folio and template ready to build their college resume as they progress through high school.

-“This tool kit is designed to assist campers with tracking accomplishments critical to their college application process and subsequent employment,” she said.
+“This tool kit is designed to assist campers with tracking accomplishments critical to their college application process and subsequent employment,” Campbell-Dixon said.

 The tool kit tracks academic records, awards, community service activities, hobbies, workshops, organizations and networking contacts.

-“All resources were selected to promote sound financial and leadership habits that can transition into adulthood while promoting personal and career success,” Campbell-Dixon said.
+“The desired outcome is to help camp enrollees develop habits that can transition into adulthood while promoting personal and career success,” Campbell-Dixon said